Turner Doomsday Video: History

 The recording was made right after "The Star-Spangled Banner" was recorded for CNN's sign-on (which also appeared in TNT's sign-on from 1988).
 After they recorded it, Turner asked if they would record a song just in case the world came to an end.

 At CNN's launch, Ted Turner declared, "Barring satellite problems, we won't be signing off until the world ends":

 We'll be on, and we will cover it [the end of the world] live, and that will be our last, last event.
 We'll play the National Anthem only one time, on the first of June [1980], and when the end of the world comes, we'll play "Nearer My God To Thee" before we sign off.

-The video is in standard definition and the 4:3 aspect ratio in use at the time of its production.
+The video is in standard definition and the 4:3 aspect ratio in use during the time of its production.

 Leakage

 The footage of the Turner Doomsday Video was leaked by former CNN intern Michael Ballaban, who posted the footage on YouTube.
-He found out about the video whilst working at CNN as an intern, after hearing about it from a professor who had ties with CNN.
-The source who provided Ballaban the video had also taken screenshots of its home in CNN's Mira archive in where the file name was under the all-caps heading of “TURNER DOOMSDAY VIDEO" with a stated restriction of "HFR till end of the world confirmed -- contact[...]”
-HFR stood for "hold for release."
+He found out about the video while working at CNN as an intern, after hearing about it from a professor who had ties with CNN.
+The source who provided Ballaban the video had also taken screenshots of its home in CNN's Mira archive in where the file name was under the all-caps heading of “TURNER DOOMSDAY VIDEO" with a stated restriction of "HFR [hold for release] till end of the world confirmed -- contact[...]”
 It is unknown who the restriction states to contact regarding release.